Skip to main content

 Stop the instance when done (billing stops immediately)

-Hourly rental rates for common GPUs across the three platforms.
+Hourly rental rates for common GPUs across the three platforms — these match the figures in the comparison table and provider sections above.
 Actual cost depends on runtime (RunPod per-minute, Vast.ai per-second, Lambda Labs per-hour with per-minute final billing).

 Frequently Asked Questions